-That day, I witnessed a very socially active group of “transient” (marine mammal-hunting) killer whales repeatedly harassing these birds - mouthing them and slapping them.
-At least 3 juvenile rhinoceros auklets had a bad day and, since these are diving birds, they cannot “alight” and escape the teeth and fins below them.
+That day, I witnessed a very socially active group of Bigg’s Killer Whales (mammal-hunting population) repeatedly harassing these birds – mouthing them and slapping them.
+At least 3 juvenile Rhinoceros Auklets had a bad day and, since these are diving birds, they cannot “alight” and escape the teeth and fins below them.
 Yet, I believe they survived.

-I interpret the transient killer whales’ interaction with the birds to be “text book” play behaviour largely involving the juvenile killer whales.
+I interpret the Bigg’s Killer Whales interaction with the birds to be “text book” play behaviour largely involving the juvenile killer whales.
 In this case, the text book is Dr. John Ford’s and Graeme Ellis’ Transients: Mammal-Hunting Killer Whales of British Columbia, Washington, and Southeastern Alaska.
 I provide their expert interpretation of the behaviour below, entitled “Seabirds: Playthings and Practice, or Between-Seal Snacks?”

-I personally had never seen such a prolonged display of this transient killer whale play behaviour before.
-In fact, I had never seen transient killer whales socialize quite so rambunctiously!
+I personally had never seen such a prolonged display of this play behaviour before.
+In fact, I had never seen Bigg’s Killer Whales socialize quite so rambunctiously!
+[Update 2020, now that seals and sea lions are more readily available, members of this population can be less stealthy).

 In the Northeast Pacific, “transient” killer whales (or “Bigg’s killer whales” – after the late Dr. Michael Bigg) are believed to have diverged from the “resident” (inshore fish-eating) and “offshore” (offshore fish-eating) killer whales some 700,000 years ago (Morin et al, 2010), to refine a culture of stealth and unpredictability in order to hunt their marine mammal prey.